Editor's Essay

 Technology

-"The things that actually shape your daily life are almost always closer than you think.
+See the case"The things that actually shape your daily life are almost always closer than you think.
 They are happening in your neighborhood, your city, your state."

 The Silver Lining is a home for optimistic writing about Nevada's technology, infrastructure, economic development, and policy landscape.
 Personal, biased toward possibility, and rooted in substance.
 Not the news of the day -- the story behind it.